github/docs/content/actions/automating-builds-and-tests/building-and-testing-java-with-gradle.md

 {% data reusables.actions.gradle-workflow-steps %}
 1. The "Build with Gradle" step executes the `build` task using the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

-The [`gradle/actions/setup-gradle`](https://github.com/gradle/actions) action takes care of caching state between workflow runs, and provides a detailed summary of all Gradle executions.

 1. Edit the workflow as required.
 For example, change the Java version.